amit-mndal/WaterQualityIndex-Prediction/README.md

 "Wi" is the unit weight

-"Vr" is the rating which can be obtained from a rating scale based on all the parameters
+"Vr" is the Quality rating which can be obtained from a rating scale based on all the parameters